The baleful effects of federal ag subsidies

 Farmers like to call subsidies a necessary evil.
 But if evil is required to keep the system going, perhaps the system ought to be changed.
 Even its champions—major farmer organizations, big agribusiness corporations, farm-state congresspeople—concede that, at a minimum, the system has to be made more equitable and less expensive.
 However, to date, there has been little eagerness to rethink basic premises.
 The U.S. House spent early autumn debating the future of the latest farm bill when it ought to have been talking about the future of farming.

 The mechanisms have varied, but the federal farm program has always tried to help farmers by stretching a safety net under growers of such staples as corn, through supporting prices or paying them not to grow price-reducing surpluses.
 The system hasn't worked, in part because the agricultural economy for which it designed no longer exists.
 While far have made themselves more competitive, the rest of the ag economy has never been less so.
-In an analysis that is increasingly popular among economists and farm activists, the farmer is squeezed by agribusiness giants at the input end of the business—the seed companies, the sellers of fertilizer and fuel, the machine makers—while at the output end are squeezed by giant grain dealers and food processors.
+In an analysis that is increasingly popular among economists and farm activists, farmers are squeezed by agribusiness giants at the input end of the business—the seed companies, the sellers of fertilizer and fuel, the machine makers—while at the output end they are squeezed by giant grain dealers and food processors.
 In such a system the remedy for farmers' high costs and low prices is not subsidy but regulation.
 Some ag economists suggest the Cargills and the ADMs should be regulated as public utilities just as railroads were regulated in 19th century after similar complaints were made against them.

 Simply abandoning federal payments was the ultimate aim of the 1996 farm bill, but that plan led to the present calamity.
 A further purge of Illinois grain farmers is plainly considered unthinkable by farm leaders and most of the state's congressional delegation, if not by farmers themselves.
-(Farmers are not troubled by farmers going out business, as long as it's their neighbors and not them.)
+(Farmers are not troubled by farmers going out business, as long as they are not among them.)
 But not all that many farmers would be thrown into the streets were subsidies to end.
 The U.S. Treasury is not the only source of income support for Illinois farms.
 Farms also are massively subsidized by farmers themselves, through income earned at jobs off the farm or from non-farm businesses they run on the side.

 Grain farming is seasonal work, which is why most operators can—barely—farm and still hold down a full-time job.
 Of 6,456 Illinois farmers surveyed recently by the University of Illinois College of Agricultural, Consumer and Environmental Sciences, 46 percent had off-farm incomes—about half of those from full-time jobs—and nearly three of five farm spouses worked, too.
 Those percentages are even higher among younger farmers, farmers of smaller farms, and farmers of unsubsidized crops.
 If marginal farmers fail, it is the farms that would be out of work, not the farmers.

-The one indisputable demand for rural land now is for home sites.
+The one indisputable demand for rural land now is for building sites.
 Yet, the problem with sprawl is not that it eats up farmland, which we have in surplus, but that it does so haphazardly.
-Targeted subsidies could ease the transition from a farmed countryside to a residential one.
+Targeted subsidies could ease the transition from a farmed countryside to a residential and commercial one.
 Instead of buying corn, Washington could buy the rights to develop land that is environmentally or scenically sensitive, helping keep farmers on the land and subdividers off it.
-It is an old idea long used by local and state governments; the drawback is that it is too expensive for Congress, which is most comfortable spending lots of money on familiar bad ideas than on new good ones.
+It is an old idea, long used by local and state governments; the drawback is that it is too expensive for Congress, which is most comfortable spending lots of money on familiar bad ideas than on new good ones.

 Admirable as they are in other ways, Illinois's farmers can no longer be considered the moral backbone of society.
 Their fabled independence is rather compromised by their reliance on government checks, and it is hard to think of them as providers when their main contribution to the national diet is the sweetener in soft drinks and the thickener in salad dressings.
 But they are clearly stewards of the land.
 Farm families may make up about two percent of the population, but farming remains the single biggest land use in the state, taking up about three-fourths of all acreage.
-Because farming affects so much land, even small pollution from farms has big impacts, especially on streams and lakes.
+Because farming affects so much land, even modest per-acre pollution has big cumulative impacts, especially on streams and lakes.
 The larger public gives farmers money and gets back dirty water—among the worst bargains in government programs.

 That fact has left farm programs vulnerable to criticism from environmentalists as well as budget-balancers.
 It was largely in hope of blunting that criticism that the authors of the 1985 farm program set up the Conservation Reserve Program.
-That program pays farmers to take highly erodible land out of production; the government rents it under, usually, 10- or 15-year contracts that require farmers to protect it with soil-saving plantings of grass and trees.
+That program pays farmers to take highly erodible land out of production; the government rents it (usually) under 10- or 15-year contracts that require farmers to protect it with soil-saving plantings of grass and trees.
 This was sold to environmentalists as a green program but farmers recognized that it was intended to reduce production—an old-style acreage set-aside in leafy costume.